 There are so many problems when it comes to interviews.
 They’re high-stress, high stakes, and not always the most effective way to evaluate candidates.
 These unnatural conversations present a treasure trove of opportunities to have awkward silences—which don’t exactly set you up for success.
 Sadly though, they’re the reality of what we have to work with.

 So, what can you do about it?
 If you’re the type to prepare for an interview (and I really hope you are), there are a couple common pitfalls.
 One, don’t make the mistake of memorizing your answers, or you’ll inevitably sound like a robot.
 Or worse, you’ll spend too much time saying “um” and “uh” as you try to recall exactly what you prepared.
 Your best bet is to practice answering questions aloud.
 This way you’ll sound prepared, but natural.
-Here are 31 practice questions to start you off.
+Here are over 40 practice questions to start you off.

 The other issue that usually arises is how uncomfortable people feel when they have to brag about themselves.
 And yes, bragging is 100% part of the interview process, so there’s no avoiding it.
 The secret to doing it without feeling like a sleazeball is having evidence to back up all your claims.
 This can come in the form of numbers or success stories.
 Review the traits the position you’ve applied for is seeking, and line up your evidence.
 Now you’re not as much bragging as you are stating the facts.